 Breaking the fast

 Muslims break their fast at sunset, at the time of call for prayer.
 The fast is broken with a social meal called Iftar.
-Traditionally, dates are consumed first, along with water.
-This is followed by soup and main dishes, juices and desserts.
+Traditionally, first thing to eat is dates, along with water.
+Then they get to soup and main dishes, juices and desserts.
 Restaurants offer Iftar to Muslim and non-Muslim residents, and is a pleasant experience.

 Each morning before sunrise, Muslims will engage in Suhoor.
 Eating a healthy meal at this time enables them to fill up adequately, and endure good health for the rest of the day.